visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/IntegralCurve_operator.rst

 Integration Direction
 """""""""""""""""""""

 Sets the integration direction through time.
-Options are:

-Forward
-    Integrate forward in time.

-Backward
-    Integrate backward in time.

-Both
-    Integrate both forward and backward in time, producing two integral curves.

-Forward Directionless
-    Integrate forward in time assuming a directionless vector field.

-Backward Directionless
-    Integrate backward in time assuming a directionless vector field.

-Both Directionless
-    Integrate both forward and backward in time assuming a directionless vector field, producing two integral curves.
+The user can choose from a combination of forward, backward, and directionless.
 Eigen vectors are an example of a directionless vector field.
 To integrate using a directionless field requires that any orientation discontinuity be corrected prior to linear interpolation.
 That is, all vectors must be rotated to match the orientation of the trajectory.
 The ICS code will do this processing for standard fields (e.g non-higher order elements).

 Integrator
 """"""""""